Mayor Crombie's State of the City

 And while we are again doing a critical assessment of capital expenditures.

-We have gone forward with a two per cent infrastructure levy in the budget so we can continue to advance the major projects that are essential to the future of the city.
+We have once again put money aside into our capital reserves so we can continue to advance the major projects that are essential to the future of the city.

 I want to shift gears for a second and talk about what I saw from the business community in the early days of COVID.